Date: 26 May 2021

 You can purchase Charlotte Tilbury products and services via our retail partners across the UK.
 For example in Selfridges & Co., Harrods, The John Lewis Partnership, House of Fraser etc (we refer to these as our ‘Retail Partners’).
 Please note that when you are purchasing Charlotte Tilbury products and/or services through a Retail Partner, either online or in one of their stores, you are contracting directly with that Retail Partner and not with us or the wider Charlotte Tilbury Group.

-Any personal data which you provide to a Retail Partner will be controlled by the Retail Partner and you should visit the Retail Partner’s website or contact them directly if you have any questions about how they process, handle and use your personal data.
+Any personal information which you provide to a Retail Partner will be controlled by the Retail Partner and you should visit the Retail Partner’s website or contact them directly if you have any questions about how they process, handle and use your personal information.

 Ensuring the lawful use of your data